- Parents often worry unnecessarily!

-It is RARE for a thriving, FULLY breastfed baby to become constipated.
-Your breastfed baby does NOT need to be offered water BEFORE he starts eating solid foods.
-Water or other fluids should NOT replace breast milk.
+It is rare for a thriving, fully breastfed baby to become constipated.
+Your breastfed baby does no need to be offered water before he starts eating solid foods.
+Water or other fluids should not replace breast milk.

 Check how you prepare your baby's formula.
 Incorrect preparation of formula can result in an insufficient water ratio which can cause constipation.
 (See Preparing and warming formula for more information.)

 It's common for a breastfed baby to experience constipation for the first time when solid foods are introduced into his diet or if he is switched from breast milk to infant formula.
 His little body is just not used to digesting anything other than breast milk.
 Introduce new foods slowly to allow time for him to adjust.